CafeVariomeUoL/EPND/README.md

 /configuration returns configuration aspects and the definition of the entry types (e.g. genomic variants, biosamples, cohorts) implemented in that specific Beacon server or instance.

-<h3 id="-example-request-and-response-for-configuration"> Example response for service-info </h3>
+<h3 id="-example-request-and-response-for-configuration"> Example response for configuration </h3>